twittwer/neo4j-paper/paper/cypher.md

 # Cypher

 Cypher is Neo4j’s open graph query language.
 It was newly created to match the data-structures of Neo4j and to fulfill the special needs of Graph-Databases.
 In Addition it's based on SQL to allow an easy entry point for developer, which already had to work with SQL.
+(Neo Technology, Inc., 2017b, "About Cypher", para.
+1)
 Cypher’s syntax provides a familiar way to match patterns of nodes and relationships in the graph.
 Cypher is also a relatively simple but still very powerful language.
 Very complicated database queries can easily be expressed through Cypher.